jmajety-dev/jmajety-dev/README.md

 # 👋 Hi, My name is Jitesh Majety

 **Software Developer** with over 3 years of experience in **Software Development**, **Cloud Engineering**, and **Data Engineering**.
-I am passionate about solving complex problems and building scalable applications in Big Data and Machine Learning recently graduated from University of Maryland, College Park - Masters in Software Engineering.
+I am passionate about solving complex problems and building scalable applications in Big Data and Machine Learning.
+I recently graduated from the University of Maryland, College Park - Masters in Software Engineering.

 ---